Basharath/typing-game/README.md

 ### Bonus time based on difficulty level

-- Easy > +3s
+- Easy → +3s
-- Medium > +2s
+- Medium → +2s
-- Hard > +1s
+- Hard → +1s

 ## Score and highest score

 ![end screen](./src/images/end.png)

-Once the game ends you can see your score & highest score on the top right side below the reset button.
+Once the game ends you can see your current score & the highest score.

 You can restart the game by clicking the **Start again** button